drinkbeer/CodingQuestion/design/Instagram.md

 using the 6 bytes consistent hashing id to find the cloest DB server in clockwise in the hash ring, and store the metadata in the server.

-#### How to handle hot user?
+#### 5. How to handle hot user?
 A user uploads a large amount of photos and videos.

 We are using the global unique photo id KGS, and then do Consistent Hashing using Base64 algorithm, so the distirbution of photos are evenly.
 A single use has a lot of photos/videos will not affect the performance.

-#### How to handle hot photos/videos?
+#### 6. How to handle hot photos/videos?
 A video/photo has been visited by a large amount of people.

 We could use a global cache system (Geographical CDN) to cache hot videos/photos.
 The Cache policy is: Write-around cache (Write to S3 directly, when read the video, read to CDN first, and then supply through CDN)
 The Cache Eviction Policy: Least Frequently Used (LFU)

-#### News Feed Genertion
+#### 7. News Feed Genertion

+To create the News Feed for any given user, we need to fetch the latest, most popular and relevent photos of the people the user follows.

+For simplicity, let's assume we need to fetch top 100 photos for user's News Feed.
+The simple process is: Search Relation Table to get a list of people the user follows -> fetch the metadata of latest top 100 photos from each people -> put all these top 100 photos and videos into the ranking system, and generate top 100 photos/videos (based on recency, likeness, etc), and return to user.

+The problem with this approach has very high latency, as we have to query multiple tables, and perform sorting/merging/ranking on the results.

+#### Better approach: pre-generated News Feed

+We could have a dedicated News Feed service to continuously generate users' news feeds and storing them in a "UserNewsFeed" table.
+So whenever any user needs latest photos for their News Feed, they will simply query this table.

+The News Feed Service will be a back-end service.
+It will continuously run in backend.
+It will first fetch the timestamp of the last News Feed of the user, and fetch the news after the timestamp.
+It will do it incrementally.

+#### What are the different approaches for sending News Feed contents to the users?

+1. Pull.
+Clients can pull the News Feed contents from the server on a regular basis or manually whenever they need it.

+2. Push.
+Servers can push new photo/video to the users' News Feed as soon as it is available.
+The problem for this approach is, when a celebrity updated a photo/video, server has to push the photo/video to thousands of followers' News Feed.

+3. Hybrid.
+Move the celebrity with a large amount of followers to pull mode.
+Which means when it updated a photo/video, it will not push to it's followers' news feed.
+When follower try to retrieve News Feed, server will pull the celebrity's News.
+Another approach is, the serverr pushes the celebrity's updates to all the followers News Feed no more than a certain frequency.

+#### When pulling data from the followee's top 100 Photos/Videos, how to sort it?